Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Expansion_1HCL.md

 # Introduction

-The EXP1HCL board provides a high current Stepper motor driver, combined with multiple interfaces for position feedback and firmware to implement closed loop position control.
+The Duet 3 Expansion 1HCL board provides a high current Stepper motor driver, combined with multiple interfaces for position feedback and firmware to implement closed loop position control.
 In addition it has a number of peripheral inputs and outputs for functions such as sensing motor temperature, controlling a brake and axis endstop.
 It connects to the Duet 3 CAN-FD bus using RJ11 connectors (same as the Duet 3 Mainboard 6HC, Duet 3 expansion boards, and the tool distribution board).
-Multiple EXP1HCL boards can be daisy chained on the bus, with power (up to 48V) provided locally.
+Multiple Duet 3 Expansion 1HCL boards can be daisy chained on the bus, with power (up to 48V) provided locally.
 This allows for very large machines to be constructed without a significant wiring burden and signal integrity issues.

 ![Photograph of a Duet 3 1HCL board shown from above](/duet_boards/duet_3_can_expansion/duet_3_1hcl/1hcl_overhead_wb_sm.png =x500)